WeitzGroup/Virus_Microbe_Abundance/README.md

 whose goal is identifying and devising analytical approaches to quantifying viral effects on the biogeochemical dynamics of carbon and other key nutrients in the oceans.

-The files in this repo allow users to recreate the (updated) figures presented in the BioRxvi article, **Re-examining the relationship between virus and microbial cell abundances in the global oceans** available at http://dx.doi.org/10.1101/025544.
+The files in this repo allow users to recreate updated versions of the figures presented in the bioRxiv article, **Re-examining the relationship between virus and microbial cell abundances in the global oceans** available at http://dx.doi.org/10.1101/025544.